donet-server/donet/docs/01-Introduction.md

 <br>

-The following diagram shows an example of a DoNet cluster:
+The following diagram shows an example of a Donet cluster:

 <img src="./images/cluster_diagram.png" width=50% />

-DoNet can be configured to serve as all these services under one daemon[^3], which is handy for development on your local machine.
-For a production environment, many instances of DoNet can be running on different machines and configured to serve as one service each.
+Donet can be configured to serve as all these services under one daemon[^3], which is handy for development on your local machine.
+For a production environment, many instances of Donet can be running on different machines and configured to serve as one service each.
-This configuration would be in a **.toml file** that the DoNet daemon would read on startup.
+This configuration would be in a **.toml file** that the Donet daemon would read on startup.
 The program will look for a `daemon.toml` file by default, but you can specify a different file name via argument.
 (See `donet --help` for more information.)

 [^3]: Note in the diagram that every service requires its own Message Director service.
 All of the services' MDs make connections to the 'upstream MD', which in this case would be directly to the master message director.
-Therefore, the DoNet daemon will always boot up a Message Director instance.
+Therefore, the Donet daemon will always boot up a Message Director instance.
 This is why it is a required section in the TOML configuration file, and also why it is not included under the 'services' section.